mapbox/mapbox-studio-classic/docs/0000-01-01-compositing-reference.md

 ## Color Blending

 There are 22 color-blending compositing operations.
-This section will describe the ones that are most useful for cartographic design in TileMill.
+This section will describe the ones that are most useful for cartographic design in Mapbox Studio.
 To illustrate the differences between them all, we'll show how each of them affect a few example layers and backgrounds.

 These are the layers the `comp-op` properties will be applied to: